BRIEF-Inspur Software to raise up to 1 bln yuan in private placement

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says aims to raise up to 1 billion yuan ($161.12 million) in private placement of shares to fund four projects including iGAP and big data
+* Says plans to raise up to 1 billion yuan ($156.81 million) in private placement of shares to fund projects

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.